Poulomi-03/CODSOFT/level1_CODSOFT_MY_CALCULATOR/README.md

 ## Features provided

-- Addition,subtraction division and multiplication operations.<br>
+- Addition,subtraction division and multiplication operations. <br>
-- Values can deleted all at once using AC button<br>
+- Values can deleted all at once using AC button. <br>
-- Single values can also be deleted using the DE button.<br>
+- Single values can also be deleted using the DE button. <br>
 - Has transparent and hover effect.

 ## Demo of the App